 Meanwhile, Bo was keen to get back to the United States.
 He wrote to his grandfather: “Since I have been in Europe I have dined with princes and princesses and all the great people in Europe, but I have not found a dish as much to my taste as the roast beef and beef-steaks I ate in South Street” (at his grandfather’s house).
 In another letter he added,

 I never had any idea of spending my life on the continent; on the contrary as soon as my education is finished, which will not take me more than two years longer, I shall hasten over to America, which I have regretted ever since I left it.
 (2)

 Betsy pinned her hopes for Bo’s future on his education and a good marriage, and on the Bonaparte connection.
-After Napoleon’s death, it became her project to get him recognized by the Bonaparte family and to thereby secure some funds for him.
+After Napoleon’s death in May 1821, it became Betsy’s project to get her son recognized by the Bonaparte family and thereby secure some funds for him.
 To this end she took Jerome to Rome for the winter of 1821-22, where he charmed his grandmother, Letizia Bonaparte, and his aunt Pauline Borghese.
 In December 1821 Jerome wrote to his grandfather:

 I have been received in the kindest manner possible by my grandmother, my uncles, and aunts, and cousins, and all my nearest and most distant relations, who are in Rome.
 We mean to stay here during the winter.… I have been so much occupied in looking for apartments for mamma, making tight bargains, and seeing my relations that I have not had time to see anything of Rome, except St. Peter’s celebrated church, which I have seen but superficially.
 (3)